mumoshu/variant2/README.md

 - `private`: when set to `true` by writing `private = true`, the job is hidden from the command-line help.

+#### Exec

+An `exec` block executes the OS command.

+Available attribuets:

+- `cmd`: The path to the executable binary/script
+- `args`: The arguments to be passed to the command
+- `env`: The environment variables given to the command
+- `dir`: The working directory

 # Learning materials

 `hcl`